Team-7-Grab-Tech-Bootcamp-2025/MainWeb/backend/README.md

-# Skeleton Bootcamp Backend
+# Angi Backend

-A modern RESTful API for managing todos efficiently, built with Go using clean architecture principles.
+A modern RESTful API for the Angi restaurant review and rating platform, built with Go using clean architecture principles.

 ## Tech Stack